jeffrywu28/jagawana-cloud/README.md

 3. Successfully connected the IoT device to the cloud.
 4. Successfully deploy ML Model that is already running in the cloud.
 5. Successfully creating a Pub / Sub where when the data audio is entered, the Pub/ Sub will receive a message,then with Cloud Function the incoming data will be recorded in the BigQuery and Cloud Storage.
-6. Successfully connect to android platform using the API from AppEngine
+6. Successfully connect to android platform using the API from AppEngine.

+##

 ## Contributing
 See our contributing guides at [here](https://github.com/jeffrywu28/jagawana-cloud/contributing.md).